 COVID 19: What You Need To Know

-Have you become confused and overwhelmed by the news coverage of COVID 19?
+Do you live in Ottawa, and have you become confused and overwhelmed by the news coverage of COVID 19?

 Are you looking for clear and concise information on the current COVID virus?

 If so, you are in the right place.